(Translation: To be honest, pretty excited about these very important Italian abbreviations)

 These wines move a step up in quality from the table wines but aren’t yet at the quality level of DOC wines.
 They’re just in between.
 It’s like wine purgatory.
 These wines do, however, have a specific geographical area they call home.
 Most wines are listed by the grape variety.
 There are just over 100 IGTs in Italy.

 These wines will have you swiping right.
 DOC wines refer to not only a specific place, but also a specific way the wine is produced.
 There are only certain grapes that may be used, set alcohol levels, aging requirements, etc. Winemakers even have to send samples to a tasting committee for approval (talk about a dream job).
 There are 330+ DOC zones.
 Vernaccia di San Gimignano of Tuscany was awarded the first DOC status in 1966.

 DOCG (Denominazione di Origine Controllata e Garantita)

 These wines are on fleek (sorry, not sorry) bougie.
 This category is reserved for the best of the best when it comes to Italian wines.
 There are 73 DOCG areas, with Brunello di Montalcino in Tuscany being the first.
 Strict regulations control this designation, including rules about grape varieties, maximum yields per vineyard and specific production areas.
-Additional guidelines exist in regards to minimum and maximum alcohol level, grape growing and winemaking practices, aging requirements, taste testing, etc.
+Additional guidelines exist in regards to a minimum and maximum alcohol level, grape growing and winemaking practices, aging requirements, taste testing, etc.

 IMO, you can find dope Italian wines to fit your ~aesthetic~ in any category.
 Stay woke ya’ll.
 Too much?
 Idgaf.